People

 B.Sc.

 Sofia completed her Bachelor of Science in Kinesiology at the University of Calgary with a major in Exercise and Health Physiology.
-In her spare time, Sofia enjoys reading, listening to music, spin classes, and spending time with her family and friends.
+She is currently completing her Master of Occupational Therapy at UBC.
+In her spare time, Sofia enjoys reading, a good happy hour, live music, spin classes, and spending time with her family and friends.

 Undergraduates